Anshika0611/Disease-Prediction-Model/README.md

 # Disease Prediction Model Using Machine Learning
 <br>
-This project focuses on predicting three common diseases: Heart Disease, Parkinson’s Disease, and Diabetes using machine learning models.
-The objective is to use various datasets and train models that can predict whether a person is at risk of any of these diseases based on their features and data inputs.
+This project focuses on predicting three common diseases: Heart Disease, Parkinson’s Disease, and Diabetes using machine learning models. <br>The objective is to use various datasets and train models that can predict whether a person is at risk of any of these diseases based on their features and data inputs.

 ## Overview
 <br>